- Live Rates

 This article is part of an ongoing series that examines some of the real estate markets in the Seattle metropolitan area.
 In previous reports, we’ve looked at places like Redmond, Kirkland and Bellevue.

+Buying a home requires careful consideration and plenty of research in order to make sure you’re making the right move.
 Today, we are setting our sights on the housing market in Bothell, Washington.
-This information will be useful to anyone planning to buy a home in Bothell, WA in either 2018 or 2019.
+This information will be useful to anyone planning to buy a home in Bothell, WA in 2021 and beyond.

-Here are three things you should know, if you’re thinking about buying a home in Bothell in 2018 or early 2019:
+Here are three things you should know, if you’re thinking about buying a home in Bothell in the latter half of 2021 and 2022:

-According to Zillow, the median home value in Bothell climbed to around $616,000 as of early September 2018.
-That was a gain of 14.7% over the same month a year earlier.
-You’d be hard pressed to find another city in Washington, or nationwide, with a year-over-year price gain that high.
+According to Zillow, the median home value in Bothell climbed to around $859,245 as of September 2021, as already mentioned.
+That was a healthy gain of 30.1% over the same month a year earlier.

 Home buyers in Bothell should know that the current housing market is fairly tight, from an inventory standpoint.
 This is true across the broader Seattle metro area as well.
 In most of these markets, there just aren’t enough homes listed for sale to meet the demand from buyers.

-But conditions are still tight by historical standards.
-Earlier this summer, the real estate market in Bothell had about a 1.5-month supply of homes for sale.
-That’s lower than what is considered to be a balanced market, but a higher level of supply than last year.
+The real estate market in Bothell currently has about a 1.5-month supply of homes for sale.
+That’s much lower than what is considered to be a balanced market, which is anywhere between 5- to 6-months supply.

-Bottom line: Those buying a home in Bothell later in 2018, or in 2019, should have more inventory to choose from compared to those who purchased in the past.
+Bottom line: Those buying a home in Bothell later in 2021 or into 2022 may notice that there may not be much inventory to choose from compared to those who purchased in the past.

-According to real estate reports and MLS data, homes listed for sale in Bothell spent a median of 10 – 12 days on the market during the summer of 2018.
-This indicates an active housing market where homes tend to go under contract fairly quickly.
+According to Redfin, homes usually sell after receiving one offer and sell very close to listing price.
+Hot homes in the city can go pending in as little as 4 days.
+This indicates a very active and competitive housing market where homes tend to go under contract fairly quickly.
 Multiple-offer scenarios are still a common occurrence as well.

-The take-home message for home buyers: More homes are coming onto the market across the Seattle metro area, which is good news for buyers.
-But it’s still a highly competitive real estate market in Bothell, due to tight supply conditions.
+The take-home message for home buyers: More homes are coming onto the market across the Seattle metro area, but it’s still a highly competitive real estate market in Bothell, due to tight supply conditions.
 Meanwhile, house values continue to climb.
 So buyers who are ready to move forward might want to do it sooner rather than later, to avoid higher costs.

 Disclaimer: This article includes real estate data, commentary and forecasts for the Bothell, Washington real estate market.
 That information was gathered from third-party sources not associated with our company.
 We’ve presented it here as an educational service to our readers.